omarusmani/311_wk6_day2_authentication/README.md

 }
 ```

-In order to prevent this, we need to go to that route, the third one down in the `routers/users.js` file, and add `checkJWt` in between the path and the request/response function.
+In order to prevent this, we need to go to that route, the third one down in the `routers/users.js` file, and add `checkJwt` in between the path and the request/response function.
 The final result should look like this:

 ```js
 // routes/users line 10